Federal Perkins Loan Program

 Q: What if I have further questions?

-If you have any questions or need additional information, you may contact the SUNY Student Loan Service Center by telephone at: (518) 525-2626 or by e-mail at: slsc@uamail.albany.edu.
-You may also access the SUNY Student Loan Service Center's website.
+If you have any questions or need additional information, you may contact the SUNY SLSC by telephone at (518) 525-2626 or by email at slsc@albany.edu.
+You may also access the SUNY SLSC’s website at https://slsc.albany.edu.